EuroPython/website/data/pages-content/volunteers.md

 ### Ask for help

-If you run into any problems, please ask in the #onsite-volunteers channel or contact our helpdesk@europython.eu for any information you may need.
+If you run into any problems, please ask in the #onsite-volunteers channel in discord or contact our volunteers@europython.eu for any information you may need.